-It is the purpose of the MPO Transportation Planning Work Program FY 2025 to provide all citizens of the Metropolitan Planning Area, the FHWA, FTA, Iowa DOT, NDOT, and SDDOT with the MPO multimodal and intermodal transportation planning work program, including the objectives and budget for fiscal year 2025 (July 1, 2024-June 30, 2025).
-Preparation of the TPWP consisted of compiling background information provided through the U.S. Census, U.S. DOT, Iowa DOT, NDOT, SDDOT, and other named sources.
+It is the purpose of the MPO Transportation Planning Work Program FY 2026 to provide all citizens of the Metropolitan Planning Area, the FHWA, FTA, Iowa DOT, NDOT, and SDDOT with the MPO multimodal and intermodal transportation planning work program, including the objectives and budget for fiscal year 2026 (July 1, 2025-June 30, 2026).
 The MPO was responsible for the preparation of this TPWP, with guidance given by local and county officials, the MPO Transportation Technical Committee (TTC), Policy Board, and through citizen input.
 The information in this program represents a continuing planning process that will be reviewed and modified annually.
 The purpose of a TPWP is to serve as a guiding document of information addressing current and projected transportation needs and work products for the Metropolitan Planning Area from a planning perspective.
 This TPWP will be used as a means of identifying areas of need and developing a means of addressing such.

-The information contained in the following pages will provide a better understanding of the MPO transportation planning work program proposed for FY 2025.
+The information contained in the following pages will provide a better understanding of the MPO transportation planning work program proposed for FY 2026.
 Decisions made with this planning process utilize current transportation network characteristics, current and projected social, physical, environmental, and economic characteristics, as well as various local and county citizen participation, and local official involvement.